oscar-davids/lpmsdemo/README.md

 If build successed, can find main execute file in lpmsdemo folder.

-For classification need to trained medel file. please change trained file(base on tensorflow)  to tmodel.pb  and copy in lpmsdemo folder.
+For classification need to trained medel file. please change trained file(base on tensorflow)  to tmodel.pb  and copy in lpmsdemo folder, start server following command.

+./main

 The test server exposes a few different endpoints:

 1. `rtmp://localhost:1935/stream/test` for uploading/viewing RTMP video stream.
 2. `http://localhost:7935/stream/test2.m3u8` for verification classification the HLS video stream.